 GRADE DEFINITION GRADE POINTS

-A Excellent 4
+A Excellent

-В Good 3
+В Good

-С Satisfactory 2
+С Satisfactory2

-D Less than satisfactory 1
+D Less than satisfactory1

-F Failing 0
+F Failing0

-Р Pass (At least satisfactory - u not counted in GPA.
-Has the meaning as "CR" as that sym defined prior to June 30, 200 to credit and noncredit course same Ibol was 7).
-Applies
+Ρ Passing (At least satisfactory - units awarded not counted in GPA.
+Has the same meaning as "CR" as that symbol was defined prior to June 30, 2007).
+Applies to credit and noncredit courses.

-NP No Pass (Less than satisfactor awarded but not counted in Counted in Counted the same meaning as "NC" awas defined prior to June 30, Applies to credit and noncred GPA.
-NP has s that symbol 2007.)
+NP No Pass (Less than satisfactory, or failing - units not counted in GPA.
+NP has the same meaning as "NC"prior to June 30, 2007).
+Applies to credit and noncredit courses.

-SP Satisfactory Progress toward the course (used for noncredi and is not supplanted by any it courses only
+SP Satisfactory Progress towards completion of the course (used for noncredit courses only and is not supplanted by any other symbol)

-Explanation of Symbols Without Impact on Grade Point Average:
+Explanation of Symbols Without Impact on Grade Point Average